reactome/release-qa/README.md

 ```

 This will run a set of QAs for release.
 Before running the above, make sure you have edited resources/auth.properties to provide required database connection information.
 All outputs will be generated in the output folder.

+To use skip lists for ReactionlikeEvent checks, place skip lists in the resources folder.
+The file names are expected as following:
+* rleCompartmentSkipList.txt
+* rleInputSkipList.txt
+* rleOutputSkipList.txt